 I developed a precipitative method for removing these complexes.

-A careful technician will check the analytical prep after the Chloramine 'T' addition with KI starch paper, and add excess if required.
+A careful technician will check the analytical prep after the Chloramine 'T' addition with KI starch paper [linked by editor to product info at Amazon], and add excess if required.
 Or, the finish could be run by ion selective probe, which is not subject to this interference.

 - The Bronx, New York

 Yes, that's correct, iron cyanides are not amenable to removal by chlorination, as cyanide is.
 The procedure above uses bleach to oxidize ferrocyanide all the way to iron cyanate, which is then further oxidized to decompose the cyanate to elemental nitrogen and carbon dioxide.
 It does require a fair amount of bleach.
 Thanks for the tip on sample prep!David H. Duncan

 Q. I am now one of the lab technicians at the company where David H. Duncan established this procedure for the removal of ferricyanide.
 Sadly, Dave passed away a few years ago but we still follow his procedure with the exception of us starting to use sodium bisulfite instead of the magnesium bisulfite in the process.
 We made this substitution due to us no longer being able to obtain the magnesium bisulfite from our chemical supplier.